The Stage By Stage Approach of The AIB MBA

-Awarded after the completion of only four subjects, the Graduate Certificate in Management is the first step towards the prestigious MBA.
-Listing the qualification on your resume and LinkedIn profile shows that you are well on track to achieving your MBA, and have successfully completed the first stage.
-As the Graduate Certificate in Management is a postgraduate qualification, it is a higher level qualification than a Bachelor degree.
+Awarded after the completion of only four subjects, the online Graduate Certificate in Management is the first step towards the prestigious MBA.
+Listing the qualification on your resume and LinkedIn profile shows that you are well on track to achieving your MBA, having successfully completed the first stage.
+As the Graduate Certificate is a postgraduate qualification, it is a higher level qualification than a Bachelor degree.
 It also reinforces that you have already gained a great deal of knowledge which can now be applied in a practical sense in the workplace.
 These skills include those that are necessary to manage real-world business situations at both operational and strategic levels.

 Read more: Should I Specialise My MBA?

 Now for the one we’ve all been waiting for – the MBA.
 Whether you’re looking to improve your professional credibility, grow or start a business, change your career path, increase your salary or just get qualified – the MBA is certain to contribute greatly.

 The final stage of the journey – the MBA – is made up of the three specialisation or elective subjects and the final project.
 For the project, students identify an appropriate workplace-based research problem, conduct a small literature review, analyse the data relating to the workplace or industry, and present findings in a formal business research report.